Carriage of pregnant women

 2. For joint flights operated with other airlines, the Carrier imposes its own rates for baggage allowance and other special services.

 3. Code-shared flights are specified with two or more codes both in a passenger’s ticket and on the information board at the airport.

 Carriage of VIP passengers

-2. Service to passengers in lounges for officials and delegations/VIP is provided under a preliminary request of officials.
+2. Service to passengers in lounges for officials and delegations is provided upon a preliminary request of officials of governmental,

 3. VIP lounge service at the airport is chargeable.